 The United States is often described as a “nation of immigrants” but into the twentieth century, those immigrants were almost exclusively European and often Protestant.
-Historically, America has not been a melting pot as much as a New Europe.
+Historically, America has not been a melting pot so much as a New Europe.

 In his 1989 study Albion’s Seed: Four British Folkways in America, David Hackett Fischer identified the four principal English migration flows that still influence cultural divisions in America today.